If you’re planning a trip to Stockholm, you might have already seen adverts for the Stockholm Pass – also known as the Go City All-Inclusive Pass.

 Is Drottningholm Palace included in the Stockholm Pass?

-No, admission to the Drottningholm Palace is not included, though the boat trip there along Lake Mälaren and entrance to the Drottningholm Palace Theatre are both free with the Stockholm Pass.
+Yes, admission to Drottningholm Palace is now included, and the boat trip there along Lake Mälaren is also free with the Stockholm Pass.

 Is Moderna Museet included in the Stockholm Pass?